Part VIII — Air Navigation Services (continued)

 - aeronautical study

-aeronautical study means a study designed to identify the risks to aviation safety attendant upon a particular course of action and how to eliminate or reduce those risks; (étude aéronautique)
+aeronautical study means a study designed to identify the risks to aviation safety attendant upon a particular course of action and to determine how to eliminate or reduce those risks; (étude aéronautique)

 - level of service